-As a public company, and particularly after we are no longer an emerging growth company after 2024, we will incur significant legal, accounting and other expenses that we did not incur as a private company.
+As a public company, we incur significant legal, accounting and other expenses that we did not incur as a private company.
 The Sarbanes-Oxley Act, the Dodd-Frank Wall Street Reform and Consumer Protection Act, the listing requirements of the Nasdaq Capital Market and other applicable securities rules and regulations impose various requirements on public companies, including establishment and maintenance of effective disclosure and financial controls and corporate governance practices.
 Our management and other personnel devote a substantial amount of time to these compliance initiatives.
 Moreover, these rules and regulations increase our legal and financial compliance costs and make some activities more time-consuming and costly.
 For example, we expect that these rules and regulations may make it more difficult and more expensive for us to obtain director and officer liability insurance, which in turn could make it more difficult for us to attract and retain qualified members of our Board.
 However, these rules and regulations are often subject to varying interpretations, in many cases due to their lack of specificity, and, as a result, their application in practice may evolve over time as new guidance is provided by regulatory and governing bodies.
 This could result in continuing uncertainty regarding compliance matters and higher costs necessitated by ongoing revisions to disclosure and governance practices.